neo4j/neo4j-python-driver/docs/source/api.rst

 Name of the user to impersonate.
 This means that all actions in the session will be executed in the security context of the impersonated user.
-For this, the user for which the :class:`Driver` has been created needs to have the appropriate permissions.
+For this, the user for which the :class:`.Driver` has been created needs to have the appropriate permissions.

 ..
 Note::